 8. Returns and metric protection workflow

-eBay tracks defect rate, late shipment rate, and cases closed without seller resolution.
-Operator tools route returns through a workflow that matches the supplier's return policy, captures shipping evidence, and updates eBay tracking automatically so dispatch metrics stay clean.
+eBay tracks defect rate, late shipment rate, and cases closed without seller resolution — the metrics that quietly decide your search placement and seller standing.
+Ecomli routes returns through a workflow matched to each supplier's return policy, captures shipping evidence, and writes tracking back to eBay automatically, so those dispatch and defect metrics stay clean without manual chasing.

 Tool categories: where the market splits in 2026